racharyy/Granger_Causality/Boyu/README.md

 4. `lambda_vectors_with_user_ID.pkl` is the data of the raw Lambdas extracted WITHOUT any scaling.
 The format is the same (list of tuples) as above, containg user-to-lambda mapping.

 5. `lambda_vectors_cleaned_3600.pkl` and `lambda_vectors_3600.pkl` are lambda data scaled by hours (3600 times) since the default unit is in seconds.
 It also produced the best pretraining performance.

+All the other files are temporary files or for testing purpose.
+Other instructions will ne added soon.